 Motor Vehicle Injuries

-It’s important that you have an experienced car accident lawyer to assist you with your claim.
+It is crucial to have an experienced car accident lawyer when you are assisted with your compensation claim.

 How Kerin Lawyers Handle a Compensation Claim

 If you are involved in a motor accident, you must submit a claim as soon as possible to ensure your rights are protected.
 As a result, you will generally be entitled to have all your rehabilitation (including surgery) paid for by the at-fault CTP insurer.
 Kerin Lawyers will identify the at-fault driver and contact their CTP insurer on your behalf.

 Generally, this stage covers the period from the date of accident, to 12 months after.
 Here, the focus is upon rehabilitation of the injured person.
 It is common in car accidents for claimants to need physiotherapy, psychological counselling, specialist referral and surgery.
 As a claimant, you will generally be entitled to have all your rehabilitation paid for by the at-fault CTP insurer.